- Key drivers of the aggressive digital transformation in financial service companies

-Risk management in banks should use cognitive technologies to gain competitive advantage and use risk to power their organizations’ performance.
+Risk management in banks should use cognitive technologies to gain a competitive advantage and use risk to power their organizations’ performance.

 Artificial intelligence and risk management perfectly align when there is a need for handling and evaluating unstructured data.
-It is estimated that risk managers of financial institutions will focus on analytics and stopping losses in a proactive manner based on AI findings, rather than spending time in managing the risks inherent in the operational processes.
+It is estimated that risk managers of financial institutions will focus on analytics and stopping losses in a proactive manner based on AI findings, rather than spending time managing the risks inherent in the operational processes.

 AI solutions are able to fuel financial institutions with trusted and timely data for building competence around their customer intelligence and successful implementation of their strategies.

 Pros and Cons of AI in banking risk management

 Given the development of digital technologies and decreases in the cost of data storage, Artificial intelligence is becoming an integral part of business processes.
 Machine learning allows handling and analyzing unstructured data, thus saving time and money for financial services companies.

 AI in banking risk management can lower operational, regulatory, and compliance costs and provide reliable credit scorings for credit decision-makers.
 Risk assessment AI can provide a fast and accurate risk assessment, using every data - both financial and non-financial - it can find to factor in the character and capacity of a customer.